Pakistan Expedition

 This trip includes extended time spent travelling in a private vehicle with your group.
 Extra space can be tight, and conditions may feel a little cramped.
 It’s all part of the adventure and a great way to get to know your fellow travellers.
 Please read the itinerary carefully for travel time estimates you are prepared for the realities of very long travel days.

-The weather can be unpredictable in the mountains and a significant number of flights to/from Islamabad and Gilgit are delayed or cancelled due to weather conditions.
+The weather can be unpredictable in the mountains and a significant number of flights to/from Islamabad and Skardu are delayed or cancelled due to weather conditions.
 If your flight is cancelled, we will follow our contingency plans as outlined in the Itinerary.
 Specific details of any changes will be communicated by your group leader. -

 What policies are in place for Covid-19?